HartlandRobotics/ArduinoIntroduction/_posts/2017-06-13-maze-leftservo.md

 Next we will add our first drive servo.
 This will be the servo that powers the left wheel of the robot.

 * Turn over the robot so that you can see the bottom of the chassis
-    * Be careful not to crush the wires you attached from the battery pack to the breadboard while doing this
+    * Be careful not to crush the wires you attached from the battery pack to the circuit board while doing this
 * Attach one of your servos on the side to your right.
     * Make sure that the access holes for zip ties are still open
     * Make sure the servo wires are facing the rear of the robot